 The easiest way to understand sensory food aversion is to consider food that made us sick.
 It is very likely that we will struggle to eat this food again for quite some time.
 The thought of the culprit food disgusts us, we can see it, smell it or even feel it.
 Older children tell me when they ate food, subsequently vomited it, and have since refused to eat it.
 Children can internalize negative eating experiences and rule out specific foods just like that.

 Of course, I cannot skip the example of my sister (and I to a lesser extent) gagging and dry retching to the smell of boiled milk and the skin that forms on top of it.
 Neither of us got over this difficulty growing up, but we learned coping mechanisms, which I talk about later in this piece.
-Later homogenised milk came to the rescue: what a bliss!
+Then homogenised milk came to the rescue: what a bliss!

 Children who struggle with the sensory qualities of a food may have a meltdown, grimace, gag, dry retch, vomit and refuse all foods that have similar qualities.
 For example, they may struggle with mushy food and be much more comfortable with crunchy food.
 They may become reliant on packaged food that limits sensory surprises.
 They may differentiate two different vanilla yogurts that look and taste pretty much the same to you.